-A "Distance Selling Pharmacy" (DSP) is defined by the UK Pharmacy Regulator (the GPhC) as a type of pharmacy that works exclusively at a distance from NHS patients.
+A "Distance Selling Pharmacy" (DSP) is defined by the UK Pharmacy Regulator (the GPhC) as a type of pharmacy that works exclusively at a distance from patients.
 DSPs includes mail order and internet pharmacies that remotely manage patients medicine logistics and distribution.

 Furthermore, as specified by the Medicines Ethics and Practice, a Distance Selling Pharmacy is defined as: